tninesling/Research/README.md

 a JSON array of FinalTemplate objects (one for each section of the group).
 Some of the group sections may have empty templates that were not manually deleted beforehand.

+#### 6) Final Template Lemmatizer and Counter Package ####

+Run with: **sbt "run-main Main finalSportLemmatizeCount [_final template json directory_] [_output directory_]"**

+This package creates lists of lemmatized n-grams and their frequencies within each instance of the final template.
+These fields are added to the JSON structure.

+#### 7) Sports Data Term Frequency Package ####

+Run with: **sbt "run-main Main termCounter [_lemmatized data directory_] [_term count output directory_] [_ranked vocabulary output directory_]"**

+This package reads in the Tokenized Sports Data produced by the NLP package (4) and adds a term frequency field where the frequencies of each of the n-grams are stored.
+The package also creates an overall ranked vocabulary for the post corpus.
+The ranked vocabulary is sorted in descending order with rank 1 having the highest frequency.